 For new participants joining the consortia during the grant agreement negotiations and not yet having a Participant Identification Code (PIC), i.e. not yet being registered and validated in the Commission's database, their existence as legal entities and their legal status will have to be validated before a grant agreement can be signed.
-For these participants, the procedure of registration and validation is triggered by a self-registration in the Participant Portal at http://ec.europa.eu/research/participants/portal.
+For these participants, the procedure of registration and validation is triggered by a self-registration in the web interface of the Participant Portal available at http://ec.europa.eu/research/participants/portal.
 This self-registration will lead to a request by the Commission/Agency to the organisation to provide supporting documents and to nominate a Legal Entity Authorised Representative (LEAR).